James-KAY1/Challenge_20_BlockChain_Coin_Creation/README.md

 ---

 ## Challenge Summary
-1. Create the KaseiCoin token contract.
+1. Create the KaseiCoin Token contract.
-2. Create the KaseiCoin crowdsale contract.
+2. Create the KaseiCoin Crowdsale contract.
-3. Create the KaseiCoin deployer contract.
+3. Create the KaseiCoin Deployer contract.
 4. Deploy on local Blockchain by using Remix, MetaMask and Ganache.
 5. Take several screenshots that shows the deployed contract in action